White House's Meadows raises doubts about plan for Chinese-run TikTok

-Meadows said the administration is still looking at details of the deal and whether it meets national security thresholds, referring to plans by China's ByteDance to keep a majority stake in the U.S. operations of the popular social media platform.
-The proposal calls for Oracle Corp ORCL.N to become a "trusted technology provider" for TikTok's U.S. operations.

-Reporting by Jeff Mason; Writing by Doina Chiacu; Editing by Chizu Nomiyama
+Meadows said the administration is still looking at details of the deal and whether it meets national security thresholds, referring to plans by China’s ByteDance to keep a majority stake in the U.S. operations of the popular social media platform.
+The proposal calls for Oracle Corp to become a “trusted technology provider” for TikTok’s U.S. operations.
+(Reporting by Jeff Mason; Writing by Doina Chiacu; Editing by Chizu Nomiyama)

 Our Standards: The Thomson Reuters Trust Principles.